renu883/openlane_sky130/README.md

 [Methodology:]

-  1. Check installations of the open source EDA tools - MCQs 3,4
+  1. Check installations of the open source EDA tools
      a.
 Click on VSD IAT, Go to "Lab Instances".
 Then under "Links", click on the "link" icon.
 Click bottom left, System tools > LXTerminal.
      b.
 Now type the command "yosys".
      c.
 The terminal will change to "yosys>".